-3. In its report the auditor will describe the results of this work and the datacomplied will be summarized in the following manner:
+3. In its report the auditor will describe the results of this work and the data compiled will be summarized in the following manner:

-Total Charges per Verified Difference

 a.
-Hospital HSCRC Computer Final Over Percentage
+Hospital Total Charges per HSCRC Computer Verified Final Difference Over Percentage

 Name Listing Charges (Under) Variances

-Number of Number of
+- Number of Number of

 Variances Variance

 b.
 Hospital Case Mix in Charge Error in Payor Error

 Name Sample Size Reported Rate Sources Rate

 Var. in Daily Num of

 c.
 Hospital Case Mix Serv. & Admin.
 Error Var. in OR.
 Error

 Name Sample Size Charges Rate Rm Charges Rate

 Number of Cases

 Number of coded as admitted.

 d.
 Hospital Cases coded as from ER without Error

 Name admitted from ER ER Charges Rate